• Skip to primary navigation

 An 8-ingredient curry with flaky fish in a spiced, creamy curry sauce.
 The tamarind juice gives the flavorful Singapore Tamarind Coconut Fish Curry a delicious citrusy acidity (and makes sure there is no fishy flavor)- unusual for a curry, but makes for a super satisfying meal with white rice.
 (Dairy-free) (Stovetop)

-Click here for the Singapore fish curry recipe.
+Click here for the Singapore Fish Curry recipe.

 Close-up of a white plate of tamarind fish curry with coconut and rice.